 Most QB passing touchdowns

-Also pretty straightforward, the NFL player with the most passing touchdowns after every team finishes their Week 17 games wins this bet.
+Also pretty straightforward, the NFL player with the most passing touchdowns after every team finishes their Week 18 games wins this bet.
 Interestingly, over the last 12 seasons only Drew Brees has led the league in passing TDs twice, doing it back-to-back in 2011 and 2012.
-Last year’s winner, Lamar Jackson with 36 throws for touchdowns, didn’t even have odds available since they were so astronomical.

 QB totals: Passing yards over/under

 In this market, bettors can select a specific quarterback and find a set number designated as his O/U total.
 For instance, Patrick Mahomes, the consensus best QB in the league, will likely receive the largest futures O/U total on most gambling sites.
-His O/U total will likely be around 4,500 yards, allowing you to choose between Over that amount or Under it.
-If you think Mahomes will throw for more than 4,500 yards and he throws 4,501 yards or more, you’re a winner.
-Once again, these futures bets will yield you great odds, often paying out a wager on the player with the highest odds at around (+500), eg. a $100 wager returns $500.
+His O/U total will likely be around 5,000 yards, allowing you to choose between Over that amount or Under it.
+If you think Mahomes will throw for more than 5,000 yards and he throws 5,001 yards or more, you’re a winner.

 Once the regular season begins, there will be weekly O/U totals available for each player in this market as well.
-These payouts are usually much smaller, hovering around (+100) – (-250).
+These payouts are usually much smaller, hovering between +100 to -250.
 The obvious benefit over playing futures bets, however, is that you have more context and recent examples to base your decisions upon throughout the season.

 QB totals: Passing TDs over/under